What exactly does a graphic designer do every day?

 1:00pm - Work

-I like to get in one more hour of work while I digest lunch.
 I do well with challenges and time pressure, so I like to pick one project and aim to complete it within the hour.
 Most often, that challenge is in Buffer, our choice for social media planning software.
 I'll aim to finish organizing and writing a week's worth of posts before the hour's up.

 2:00pm - Exercise

 To keep my brain focused (and my body from morphing into the shape of my desk chair), I make sure to get in some exercise every day.
 I prefer yoga or a mat workout, both of which take about an hour.